Navleen-K/demo-repository/README.md

 # demo-repository
 This is my first git repository.
-This a demo repository.
+This a demo repository.<br>
 Author- Navleen Kaur